 A crappy year?

-While the past 365 days may have been challenging in many ways, I think it’s important to remember that it is our attitude that helps dictate how we feel about what’s going on in our lives.
+While the past 365 days may have been challenging in many ways [I originally wrote this in 2012 and this statement has remained true for every year since — coincidence?], I think it’s important to remember that it is our attitude that helps dictate how we feel about what’s going on in our lives.
 And if we’re alive, with a roof over our heads, a meal to eat, and still able to make decisions in our lives, then we actually have it pretty good.
-A large part of the world doesn’t — and our lives, no matter how difficult they may get at times, often beat the alternatives.
+A large number of people in the world don’t even have their basic needs taken care of — and our lives, no matter how difficult they may get at times, often beat the alternatives.

 Life isn’t always easy — but it helps if you remember that obstacles in your path are there to test you and to help you grow.
 It is by overcoming obstacles that you develop new skills and new ways of handling what the rest of your life has in store for you.
 If you’d never had a problem in your life, you wouldn’t be very able to deal with — well LIFE, would you?